Technical interview questions

 SUM(CASE e.event_type WHEN 'click' THEN 1 ELSE 0 END) clicks

-GROUP BY a.ad_id
+GROUP BY e.ad_id

 ) AS conversions_clicks_table